borelli28/givepass/README.md

 # GIVEPASS

 GIVEPASS is a Python script for storing dummy account credentials.
-The script can be executed from the command line.
-Credentials are stored in an external file(passwd.txt.aes) encrypted with AES256 with [pyAesCrypt](https://pypi.org/project/pyAesCrypt/)
+The script can be run from the command line.
+Credentials are stored in an external file(passwd.txt.aes) encrypted with AES256-CBC [pyAesCrypt](https://pypi.org/project/pyAesCrypt/)

 **DON'T USE THIS TO STORE REAL CREDENTIALS!
 THIS SCRIPT WAS NOT DESIGNED AS A SECURE WAY TO STORE CREDENTIALS!**